tj/should.js/Readme.md

     user.should.not.have.property('rawr')
     user.should.not.have.property('age', 0)

 Note that if you want to assert with a custom message, you _must_ pass a value.
-If you only want to assert that the property exists, not that it should have a particular value, pass _undefined_ as the value.
+If you only want to assert that the property exists, use _expose_:

     // wrong: this will assert that foo.bar === 'custom message' foo.should.have.property('bar', 'custom message')

-    // right: this will assert that foo.bar exists foo.should.have.property('bar', undefined, 'custom message')
+    // right: this will assert that foo.bar exists foo.should.expose('bar', 'custom message')

 ## ownProperty